Juliet Nightingale: Casting and characterisation

 The character and Niamh Blackshaw's casting details were announced on 4 September 2018.
-The reasoning behind Juliet's introduction was stated to be due to a decision to expand the existing Quinn family.
+The reasoning behind Juliet's introduction was due to a decision to expand the existing Quinn family.
 Juliet is introduced as a new Year 11 student at Hollyoaks High School, placing her in direct scenes with established characters Imran Maalik (Ijaz Rana), Oliver Morgan (Aedan Duckworth) and Brooke Hathaway (Tylan Grant).
-She is billed as a "damaged and vulnerable young girl who lashes out at the world by bullying others".
-Actress Blackshaw expressed her excitement at joining the cast and said that she was extremely grateful to receive the role.
+She was billed as a "damaged and vulnerable young girl who lashes out at the world by bullying others".
+Blackshaw expressed her excitement at joining the cast and said that she was extremely grateful to receive the role.

-Prior to her debut appearance, Blackshaw stated that Juliet will bring drama, and that she will have a big presence on the soap.
-She explained that Juliet's mother "has always taught her to be the one on top, in order to survive".
-She stated that Juliet has little interest in school, since she "doesn't see how it's going to help her get to where she wants to be in life".
-Therefore, rather than being studious, she explained that Juliet chooses to procrastinate and disrupt "in as many ways as she can think of" to entertain herself, adding that her behaviour will have effects on other students.
-Blackshaw concluded by saying that "Juliet has a lot to learn, and she's going to make a lot of mistakes before she starts settling down".
-After Juliet's character is explored further, Blackshaw stated that she loves portraying her vulnerable side, and said that Juliet's aggressive behaviour is "just a façade".
+Prior to her debut appearance, Blackshaw said that Juliet will bring drama and that she will have a big presence on the soap.
+She explained that Juliet's mother, Donna-Marie Quinn (Lucy-Jo Hudson), "has always taught her to be the one on top, in order to survive".
+Juliet has little interest in school since she "doesn't see how it's going to help her get to where she wants to be in life".
+Therefore, rather than being studious, Juliet chooses to procrastinate and disrupt "in as many ways as she can think of" to entertain herself and her behaviour has effects on other students.
+Blackshaw admitted that "Juliet has a lot to learn, and she's going to make a lot of mistakes before she starts settling down".
+After Juliet's character is explored further, Blackshaw stated that she loves portraying her vulnerable side alongside her aggressive ways, and said that Juliet's aggressive behaviour is "just a façade".

-When asked what her favourite thing about Juliet is, Blackshaw replied that it is Juliet's ability to say "things that nobody else can".
-She described her as "fierce" and "feisty", noting that she is "not afraid to call people out".
+When asked what her favourite thing about Juliet is, Blackshaw replied that it is Juliet's ability to say things that nobody else feels they can.
+She described her as "fierce" and "feisty" and noted that she is not afraid to call people out.
 She admitted that her character can sometimes go too far with people, but opined that Juliet using her attitude in the right way is a good thing.
-Blackshaw expressed her love for Juliet, accrediting her feelings to having played her for so long.
-She stated that due to wearing her makeup and hair more than her own, this leads her to understand her character well.
 She felt that Juliet always means well, and despite doing bad things, she always does them with good intentions.
-Blackshaw added that she likes being able to convey Juliet's heart-warming side alongside her aggressive side.
+Blackshaw has expressed her deep love for her character, owing her feelings to having played her for several years.
+She felt that due to wearing Juliet's costuming more than her own personal styling, it had led her to understand her character well.